 Section 163(j) interest expense deduction

 And section 174 is not the only looming currently-scheduled 2022 tax increase.
 The TCJA re-wrote section 163(j), thus establishing a new interest expense deduction limitation.
-In general, section 163(j) limits a taxpayer’s interest expense deduction for a taxable year to the sum of its business interest income and 30 percent of adjusted taxable income (ATI).
-Effective for tax years beginning after December 31, 2021, ATI will no longer be defined in a manner&similar to earnings before interest, taxes, depreciation, and amortization (EBITDA) but will instead be defined in a manner similar to earnings before interest and taxes (EBIT).
+In general, section 163(j) limits a taxpayer’s interest expense deduction for a taxable year to the sum of its business interest income and 30% of adjusted taxable income (ATI).
+Effective for tax years beginning after Dec.
+31, 2021, ATI will no longer be defined in a manner similar to earnings before interest, taxes, depreciation, and amortization (EBITDA) but will instead be defined in a manner similar to earnings before interest and taxes (EBIT).
 No longer being able to add back in depreciation and amortization deductions will mean that ATI will be lower, thus the section 163(j) limitation lower, and thus the amount of deductible interest lower.

-While there has been some movement on Capitol Hill related to eliminating the R&E capitalization requirement, as of this writing, the capitalization requirements are still in place for 2022 and beyond.
+While there has been some movement in Congress related to eliminating the R&E capitalization requirement,12 as of this writing, the capitalization requirements are still in place for 2022 and beyond.
 Taxpayers should not anticipate a change in the law nor should taxpayers wait until 2022 to discuss how the capitalization requirements may impact their estimated tax payment obligations, particularly considering the potentially significant impact this may have on cash flow.
-The window of opportunity for proper planning is beginning to close.
+The window of opportunity for proper planning is closing.
 Taxpayers should talk with their tax advisors now about the effect of these changes.